American middle class: Working class majority

 Seen from a sociological perspective based on class-cleavages, the majority of Americans can be described as members of the working class.

 The use of the term "working class" is applicable if the position of individuals, households and families in relation to the production of goods and services is the main determinant of social class.
 Class distinctions are seen in the distribution of individuals within society whose influence and importance differ.
 The nature of a person's work and the associated degrees of influence, responsibility, and complexity determine a person's social class.
 The higher the degree of influence and responsibility a person has or the more complex the work, the higher his or her status in society.

 As qualified personnel become scarce for relatively important, responsible, and complex occupations income increases, following the economic theory of scarcity resulting in value.
 According to this approach, occupation becomes more essential in determining class than income.
 Whereas professionals tend to create, conceptualize, consult and instruct, most Americans do not enjoy a high degree of independence in their work, as they merely follow set instructions.

 Definitions of the working class are confusing.
 Defined in terms of income, they may be split into middle-middle or statistical middle class in order to speak to issues of class structure.
 Class models such as Dennis Gilbert or Thompson and Hickey estimate that roughly 53% of Americans are members of the working or lower classes.

 Factors such as nature of work and lack of influence within their jobs leads some theorists to the conclusion that most Americans are working class.
-They have data that shows the majority of workers are not paid to share their ideas.
-These workers are closely supervised and do not enjoy independence in their jobs.
-Also, they are not paid to think.
-For example: The median annual earnings of salaried dentists were $136,960 in May 2006, indicating a high degree of scarcity for qualified personnel.
-The opinions and thoughts of dentists, much like those of other professionals, are sought after by their organizations and clients.
-The dentist creates a diagnosis, consults the patient, and conceptualizes a treatment.
-In 2009, Dental assistants made roughly $14.40 an hour, about $32,000 annually.
-Unlike dentists, dental assistants do not have much influence over the treatment of patients.
-They carry out routine procedures and follow the dentists' instructions.
-Here we see that a dental assistant being classified as working class.
-Similar relationships can be observed in other occupations.
+They have data that shows the majority of workers are not paid to share their ideas, are closely supervised, and do not enjoy independence in their jobs.